 Unstruck is attuned to the erotic charge and electrical connection between bodies that always characterizes Weare's work, zeroing further in on signals of presence, power, attraction, hierarchy and vulnerability.
 Likewise composer Macdonald places fierce, fragile bodily experience at the fore of his compositional research for Unstruck; one feels the experience of Macdonald's saxophone through lungs, breath, tongue, teeth, fingers, all audible in the intensity and range of sound produced.

 Unstruck premiered during the company's 10th Anniversary season performances at BAM Fisher in February 2015.

 Runtime: 23 minutes

 Choreography: Kate Weare

 Lighting Design: Mike Faba

 Costume Design: Brooke Cohen

-Kate Weare began choreographing Unstruck during the inaugural Evelyn Sharp CalArts Summer Choreographic Residency in May 2014.
-She continues to work on the piece thanks in part to a 2014 Creative Artist Residency, awarded by The Joyce Theater.
-This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
-Unstruck is a recipient of the New England Foundation for the Arts?
-National Dance Project Touring Award, with lead funding from the Doris Duke Charitable Foundation and The Andrew W. Mellon Foundation, with additional support from the National Endowment for the Arts.
+Unstruck was created with the support of the inaugural Evelyn Sharp CalArts Summer Choreographic Residency and a Joyce Theater Creative Artist Residency.
+Unstruck was supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+Unstruck is a recipient of the New England Foundation for the Arts National Dance Project Touring Award, with lead funding from the Doris Duke Charitable Foundation and The Andrew W. Mellon Foundation, with additional support from the National Endowment for the Arts.